serhiiKalchenko/EPAM-Lab-Final-Project/IaC/README.md

 # Infrastructure as a Code
-For convinience (you can run all objects separately) consists of 3 folder:
+You can run all objects separately or all together:
 - `jenkins-srv`
 - `kube-cluster`
 - `all-in-one`

 ## How to use
 1. git clone repo
+2. Configure credentials (`aws.zip`) for accessing AWS (see below)
-2. Configure Ansible roles and dynamic inventory plugin
+3. Configure Ansible roles and dynamic inventory plugin
     - run `./install_roles_plugin.sh` in folder you wanna use (`jenkins-srv`, `kube-cluster`, `all-in-one`)
-3. Initiate Terraform: `terraform init`
+4. Initiate Terraform: `terraform init`
-4. Run the object you choose
+5. Run the object you choose
     - `./make-jenkins.sh`
     - `./make-kube.sh`
     - `./make-it-all.sh`

-## Credentials
+## Credentials (config)
+Jenkins server use Ansible to deploy into Kubernetes cluster.

+Ansible for that use dynamic inventory.
+So the user `jenkins` should have `.aws` at his home dir to do that.

-For role `ansible` you need to have `aws.zip` file in `files/` folder.
+Ansible role `ansible` do it all automatically, but it needs to have `aws.zip` file in its folder `files`.

-`aws.zip` is just zip archive of `~/.aws` folder, that any user get when configure CLI access to AWS.
-You can run just command: `aws configure`

-That's require ansible (dynamic inventory) on Jenkins server.
-It access your EC2 account and get all running EC2 instances.
+So archive your folder `.aws` from your home dir and put it into any `ansible` role you use (`./roles/ansible/files`).